datalad-handbook/book/docs/intro/installation.rst

   ``datalad~=0.12.0rc6``, via ``pip`` or ``conda``.
 Until 0.12 is released, please use ``pip`` or ``conda``-based methods to install the release candidate.

+  If you already have DataLad installed but are unsure whether it is the correct version, you can get information on your version of DataLad by typing ``datalad --version`` into your terminal.

 Install DataLad
 ^^^^^^^^^^^^^^^